Bush thanks Koizumi for Iraq support

-President Bush told reporters before leaving America he understands many people in Southeast Asia, especially Muslims, are suspicious of U.S. motives in the war on terrorism.
+On the war on terrorism, Bush told reporters before his departure from the United States, that he understands many people in Southeast Asia, especially Muslims, are suspicious of U.S. motives.

 Bush says he hopes the trip improves perceptions of the United States.
 But he also says Muslim and government leaders in the region have a responsibility not to let -- as he put it -- a few killers define their faith or their countries.

-Following the APEC meeting, Bush is due to make short stops in Singapore, Indonesia and Australia, before returning home on October 24.
+Following the APEC meeting, Bush is due to make short stops in Singapore, Indonesia and Australia, before returning to the United States on October 24.

--- CNN Senior White House correspondent John King contributed to this report.
+-- CNN Senior White House Correspondent John King and White House Correspondent Dana Bash contributed to this report